huntforhomesaz/cleanout2closing-site/content/geo/az-tucson.md

 ---

-## Step 1 â€“ Understand what makes Tucson estates a little different
+## Step 1 — Understand what makes Tucson estates a little different

 Tucson has its own mix of factors that show up in estate and senior transition properties: